UniMMAD: Unified Multi-Modal and Multi-Class Anomaly Detection via MoE-Driven Feature Decompression: Method

 \subsection{General Multi-modal Encoder}

 As shown in Fig.~\ref{fig:frameworks}, the general multi-modal encoder includes an input embedding layer, residual blocks, and a Feature Compression Module (FCM).
-The input embedding layer pads all inputs to a unified channel size $C$, supporting arbitrary modality combinations: $\mathbb{R}^{C_\text{in}\times H\times W} \rightarrow \mathbb{R}^{C\times H\times W}$.
-Three residual blocks are used to progressively extract multi-modal features.
-To prevent anomaly clues from contaminating multi-modal features, FCM employs a hierarchical bottleneck.
+The input embedding layer pads all inputs to a unified channel dimension $C$, supporting arbitrary modality combinations: $\mathbb{R}^{C_\text{in}\times H\times W} \rightarrow \mathbb{R}^{C\times H\times W}$.
+Three residual blocks are used to progressively extract multi-modal features, combined with inter-modal prior averages to refine the features.
+To prevent anomaly cues from contaminating multi-modal features, FCM employs a hierarchical bottleneck.
 An inner multi-scale bottleneck uses parallel $1\times1$, $3\times3$, and $5\times5$ convolutions to preserve normal patterns while suppressing scale-sensitive anomalies.
 An outer bottleneck performs finer compression at higher semantic levels to further remove residual abnormal activations.
 Finally, residual blocks restore the compressed features to multi-scale outputs $f^\text{gen}_1$, $f^\text{gen}_2$, and $f^\text{gen}_3$, yielding purified general features.